nanovms/ops-documentation/configuration.md

 Configuration
 =============
-The configuration file used by `ops` specifies various options and attributes of code execution, such as files to include, arguments, and environment variables.
+The configuration file used by `ops`  (such as one passed as a parameter, e.g. ops --config myconfig.json ... ) specifies various options and attributes of code execution, such as files to include, arguments, and environment variables.
 This file follows the standard json format.